gfazioli/gfazioli/README.md

 > Eventually, I started my own company and served as the CTO.

 > [!TIP]
 > I am the Lead Developer on the Cloud team at [Namecheap](https://namecheap.com).
-I enjoy working with ReactJS, TypeScript, and NextJS, Go, and SwiftUI..
+I enjoy working with ReactJS, TypeScript, and NextJS, Go, and SwiftUI.

 ---
 > [!IMPORTANT]